10 Films and TV Shows Like Squid Game on Netflix

 Another series you should give a try on Netflix is the dystopian Brazilian thriller series, ‘3%’.
 It is mostly an exotic culmination of singular elements from almost all entrants on this list.
 The drama unfurls in thrilling fashion, that is satisfying both, as a viewer and part of modern pop culture.
 The world of 20-year olds competes every year to transcend their macabre realities from abject poverty to a lavish life in ‘3%’s frightening plot.

 Sharing the response to ‘Squid Game’, 3% has gained traction among audiences in past weeks.
-Comparatively, ‘3%’ boasts of a much more expansive universe that is developed with surgeon-like precision.
+Comparatively, ‘3%’ boasts of a much more expansive universe that the creator develops with surgeon-like precision.
 The game/competition itself is not the universe, as is the case in ‘Squid Game’, and hence there’s more visually on offer here.
 Despite this, the focus on the core characters, six in number like ‘Squid’, is laser-like, helping the emotional core of the story to be engaging for viewers.

 Watch 3% on Netflix